-Having the right equipment plays a key roll in getting great results with digital camera scans!
+Having the right equipment plays a key role in getting great results with digital camera scans!
 There are 4 basics components to a good DSLR film scanning setup…

 The lens is an incredibly important part of the DSLR/Mirrorless scanning process.
-Not only will a good macro lens produces great edge-to-edge sharpness of your negative scan, but it will also prevent some of the most common issues with DSLR scanning, like orange blotches resulting from lens flare during capture
+Not only will a good macro lens produce great edge-to-edge sharpness of your negative scan, but it will also prevent some of the most common issues with DSLR scanning, like orange blotches resulting from lens flare during capture.

 Use a modern macro lens if possible.
-Not only will a modern macro lens produce sharper results, but the newer AR coatings decrease the chance of lens flare during capture (lens flar can lead to strange colors and casts)
+Not only will a modern macro lens produce sharper results, but the newer AR coatings decrease the chance of lens flare during capture (lens flare can lead to strange colors and casts).

 Use a “native” lens if possible (and avoid adaptors and tubes).
 Every adaptor or tube adds to the likelihood of light variances that will throw off the color (which may not be visible during capture, but will be amplified by the conversion).
 Adaptors can also throw off lens corrections that are performed later in software.

 Longer focal lengths are preferable to shorter focal lengths.
 They allow you to keep the lens further from the negative, thus reducing the likelihood of lens reflections.

 The colors from your DSLR scan will only be as good as the light source that you use.
 Poor light sources will not be able to bring out the rich, natural colors in your negative.
 Poor light sources can also cause uneven lighting in your scan, which not only throws off the tonal balance, but will create uneven color reproduction.